Columbus Day? Why not? And, who cares?

 It is indisputable that some people thrive in the tropics where fruit is abundant and the temperature is always hot, while others have carved an existence out of icy polar regions that are largely devoid of vegetation.
 Only by sharing information can a people survive and repopulate a wide variety of environments.
 So, human populations spread over the African, European, and Asian continents.

 Harari claims that the period from 70,000 years ago to 30,000 years ago witnessed the invention of oil lamps (needed for light), bows and arrows (necessary for hunting animal protein), and needles (essential for sewing warm clothing).
 During that period, boats were also developed, allowing people to migrate from Asia to Australia, about 45,000 years ago.
 Then, about 17,000 tears ago, sheets of ice formed between Asia and the part of North America that is now known as Alaska.
 Nomadic hunters from Siberia followed game herds across the bridge and gradually spread south.
 These prehistoric hunters were probably the first settlers of the Americas.
+Other Americans?

 The idea that Siberians were the ancestors of all aboriginal Americans is not unchallenged.
 In “Who Discovered America?”
 Gavin Menzies speculates that Chinese sailors crossed the Pacific Ocean about 40,000 years ago in primitive boats that simply followed the ocean currents.
 This part of his story is very hard to swallow.
 But, most of his treatise involves Admiral Zheng He, who left China, sailed south of Africa, and made landfall on the shore of South America in 1421, a little more than seven decades before the voyage of Columbus.
 After forming settlements in the part of the continent that is now Argentina, he rounded the southern tip of the Americas, finally landing in Peru, where he supposedly left at least three permanent settlements.